-Author James Martin is right that his book covers (almost) everything–God, prayer, friendship, spirituality, sexuality, obedience, simplicity, acceptance, suffering, decision-making, work/vocation, and much more.
-The book is aptly subtitled “a spirituality for real life,” and quickly engaged me with its personal warmth, humour, clarity, and practical approach.
+Author James Martin is right that his book covers (almost) everything—God, prayer, friendship, spirituality, sexuality, obedience, simplicity, acceptance, suffering, decision-making, work/vocation, and much more.
+The Jesuit Guide to (Almost) Everything is aptly subtitled “a spirituality for real life,” and quickly engaged me with its personal warmth, humour, clarity, and practical approach.

 Take for example Martin’s introduction to Jesuit spirituality: